playcanvas/developer.playcanvas.com/content/en/tutorials/anim-blending.md

 In order to add animations to a model, we must first create an animstategraph asset.
 These assets control multiple animations associated with a single entity, determine when each of those animations should play and how they should be blended together.

-When creating an animstategraph asset, you’ll be presented with it’s editor:
+When creating an animstategraph asset, you’ll be presented with its editor:

 ![Initial Editor][1]